Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado

 Ingredients for pea hummus with avocado laid out on a grey marble background.

 • Frozen peas.
-You can finally make good use of that bag of frozen peas!
-I love having frozen veggies in the freezer to throw into dishes, but peas often get forgotten about.
+You can finally make good use of that bag of frozen peas.
+I love having frozen veggies in the freezer to throw into dishes, but peas often get forgotten about for me.
 But in this recipe, they’re front and centre.

 • Avocado.
 Make sure you go for one that is properly ripe so it blends into a super creamy consistency.
 Classic hummus uses tahini to get that creamy consistency, but we’re using avocado here to keep with the fresh, green theme.